kowalcj0/tech-test-selenium-jbehave/README.md

     mvn clean install

-You should see Firefox (installed on your system) flicker as it tests Etsy.com
+You should see Firefox (installed on your system) flicker as it tests yell.com

-This will run a single story (one contained in a etsy_cart.story file):
+This will run a single story (one contained in a searchFromHomePage.story file):

-    mvn clean install -DstoryFilter=etsy_cart
+    mvn clean install -DstoryFilter=searchFromHomePage

 This will run a suite based on the meta filters in the three story files:

-    mvn clean install -Dmeta.filter="+color red"
+    mvn clean install -Dmeta.filter="+page home"

 ## Viewing the results